nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <img src="images/addCommand.png" width="250" align="middle"><br>Figure 5.
 Example of add command<br>

-After entering the command, MessageBox will show you task is successfully added into SmartyDo and you will see the updated list of task in the VisualBox.
+After entering the command, MessageBox will show you task is successfully added into SmartyDo and you will see the updated list of task in the Visual Box.
 <!-- @@author -->

 <!-- @@author A0126649W -->